dotnet/designs/accepted/2020/linking-libraries.md

 in the context of an application.
 The goal is for the library code itself to not generate any warnings (as those are not actionable) and instead either:

-1. Resolve the warnings by providing annotations which help the trimming tool correctly recognize all dependencies.
+* Resolve the warnings by providing annotations which help the trimming tool correctly recognize all dependencies.
-- or -
+* or -
-2. To annotate public APIs such that the problem can be resolved by the user following the guidance provided by the warning.
+* Annotate public APIs such that the problem can be resolved by the user following the guidance provided by the warning.

 Depending on the specific problematic pattern, different solutions can be employed.